$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Introduction

 Our main goal is to explore the $C^*$-convexity structure and identify the $C^*$-extreme points of POVMs taking values for arbitrary separable Hilbert spaces.
 We shall also present some results on usual (classical) extreme points of POVMs for comparison.
 We investigate POVMs via decomposing them into a sum of atomic and non-atomic POVMs.
 Some of these results on POVMs could be folklore in the literature, but we present them here for clarity of presentation and for completeness.

 This paper is organized as follows.
-We start with the definition of POVMs on measurable spaces in Section \ref{Basic Properties of POVMs} and state known basic results such as Naimark's dilation theorem, Radon-Nikodym type theorem and so on.
+We start with the definition of POVMs on measurable spaces in Section \ref{Basic Properties of POVMs} and state some known basic results such as Naimark's dilation theorem, Radon-Nikodym type theorem and so on.
 A brief description of atomic and non-atomic POVMs is given.
 In Section \ref{main results on C*-extreme points}, we present some of our main results on $C^*$-extreme points.
 The most crucial technical step is in the proof of Theorem \ref{if mu(A) commutes with everything, then it is a projection}.
 Heinosaari and Pellonp\"{a}\"{a} \cite{Heinosaari Pellonpaa} have shown that extreme points of POVMs with commutative ranges are spectral.
 The same conclusion holds under $C^*$-convexity (Theorem \ref{commutative C*-extreme points are PVM}) as well.
+Most importantly all atomic $\cst$-extreme points are also seen to be spectral (Theorem \ref{atomic $C^*$-extreme points are PVM}).
 This also helps us in proving that $\cst$-extreme points are spectral for finite dimensional Hilbert spaces, which we prove in full generality.
-Most importantly all atomic $\cst$-extreme points are also seen to be spectral (Theorem \ref{atomic $C^*$-extreme points are PVM}).